Vyral/base-template/_posts/2020-07-29-whats-happening-in-the-market-in-july.md

 <p stylke="text-align: center;"><em>Here’s a breakdown of exactly what’s happening in our current market.</em></p>

-When looking at the real estate market, you want to focus on the leading indicators.
 The media is typically four to five months behind what is currently happening in the market.
 So today I’m sharing the real indicators so you’re properly informed.&nbsp;

 **The first indicator of how a market is doing is how many homes are coming onto the market.** That number has decreased by 19%, and there are a few reasons why.
 There are currently many sellers who don’t want people walking through their houses due to the health crisis, so they don’t want to sell right now.
 Most of the current homes for sale are former rental properties or owned by people that have to move for their job, and we’re not seeing the number of new listings we’d usually see this time of year.
 This low inventory is also fueling the price surge we’re seeing.&nbsp;